-The reason why it is critical to save your business insurance information is that insurance is a business expense that will always be considered tax-deductible and could very well be important factor the government would consider when auditing your business.
+The reason it is critical for saving your business insurance information is that insurance is a business expense that will always be considered tax-deductible and could very well be an important factor the government would consider when auditing your business.
 While the business plan should be stored in a security deposit box or through an online forum for longer than the statute of limitations on an insurance claim, within the state your business resides at–try to keep the records (indefinitely).
 With the comfort of a physical security deposit box, saving important documents like insurance policies, tax information, and business plans will not be a challenge whatsoever.

 While an online forum might seem easier than having to maintain a physical security box, a physical security box allows small businesses to not have to worry about the threats of online hackers trying to find private financial and personal information about your business.
 It would also be wise, if you choose to purchase a security box and not have one through a bank or community credit union, to store the box outside the business’s location, this way employers cannot get to it in any way.